Taming-the-BEAST/Structured-birth-death-model/README.md

 By default, BEAST2 provides you with a prior distribution for each of the parameters of your model.
 This is done because otherwise BEAUTi will have a hard time displating all of the parameters without any settings provided.
 Unfortunately, this means that some priors are very generic, and, moreover, some priors are in fact, improper – the distribution does not integrate to one.
-This means that while the default setup might work and the runs will eventually mix, it can happen that the values are
+This means that while the default setup might work and the runs will eventually mix, it can happen that the values are meaningless.

 So, let us go through the important parameters and set priors according to the information we have about our dataset.
 The first important parameter is R<sub>0</sub>.